bio-miga/MiGA-Docker/exploring-results/exploring-results.md

      tar czf project_name.tar.gz .
      ```

-   * Using miga archive.
+   * Using MiGA archive.
 With MiGA running on the cluster:

      ```text
      cd project_directory
      miga archive -o project_name.tar.gz -P .
      ```

-     The miga archive option has the advantage that unnecessary files are not included in the archive.
+     The MiGA archive option has the advantage that unnecessary files are not included in the archive.
 Thus the archive file is smaller and the MiGA results take up less drive space on your computer.
 4. Download the compressed file to the project directory on your computer and decompress it.
 The installation commands above created the project directory as C:/miga-web.

    ```text
    tar xzf project_name.tar.gz
    ```

-5. Start Miga on your computer.
+5. Start MiGA on your computer.
    * Start Docker desktop.
    * Open a terminal and enter, one line at a time: